 The third online banking division was MySavingsDirect which was launched in 2013.
 Its savings account soon became the most competitive of the three.
 Its best year was 2015 when the APY reached 1.25%, but that didn’t last long.
 In 2016, the rate fell to 0.85% where it remained until June 2017 when it increased to 1%.

 Based on the history of Emigrant Bank’s online banking divisions, I don’t expect DollarSavingsDirect to remain a rate leader for the long run.
 Nevertheless, Emigrant Bank has kept DollarSavingsDirect a rate leader since last April, and it appears they’re going to keep it that way in 2018.

 When compared to the 208 Personal Savings accounts tracked by DepositAccounts.com that are available nationwide, DollarSavingsDirect’s Dollar Savings Account APY currently ranks first.

 To look for the best Savings account rates, both nationwide and state specific, please refer to our Savings Account Rates Table page.

 How the CD Compares

-When compared to the 182 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are nationally available, DollarSavingsDirect’s 60-month CD APY currently ranks sixth.
-However, compared with just internet banks, it ranks second.
+When compared to the 181 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and are available nationwide, DollarSavingsDirect’s 60-month CD APY currently ranks second.

-To look for the best CD rates, both nationwide in state specific, please refer to our CD Rates Table page.
+To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD Rates Table page.